athira-surendran-1296/DSA-Python/Notes/01_The_Big_O.md

 [1,2,3,4,5,6,7]

-- So let's say you're looking for the number one.This is your best case scenario.
+- So let's say you're looking for the number one - 1.This is your best case scenario.
 You're going to find this in one operation.

-- But if you're looking for the number seven that is your worst case scenario.
+- But if you're looking for the number seven - 7 that is your worst case scenario.
 You have to iterate through the entire list to be able to get to it.

-- If you're looking for the number four, that's your average case.
+- If you're looking for the number four - 4, that's your average case.
 So when someone talks about the best case scenario for running a piece of code that is Omega, the average case is theta and worst case is Omicron or O.

 - Technically when you talk about big O you are always talking about worst case.